im-sticky/im-sticky.github.io/src/blog-posts/outer-wilds-experiences.md

 heroPosition: bottom
 ---

-_Note: This post is very spoiler heavy and is intended for those who have played the game.
-I have a short spoiler free review [here](/blog/outer-wilds-review)_
+_Note: This post is very spoiler heavy and is intended for those who have played through the entire game._

 ### Preface